tariqshaban/sports-data-scraper/README.md

     ├── README.md                 <- The top-level README for developers using this project.
     │
     ├── helpers
-    │   ├── date_time_handler     <- Set of static methods that aid some time manipulations
+    │   ├── date_time_handler     <- Set of static methods that aid some time manipulations.
-    │   └── progress_handler      <- Set of static methods that aid some progress manipulations
+    │   └── progress_handler      <- Set of static methods that aid some progress manipulations.
     │
+    ├── images                    <- Storing readme image files.
+    │
     ├── models
     │   ├── league                <- A container for storing league URL as well as league name.
-    │   └── club                  <- A container for storing club id as well as the club name │
+    │   └── club                  <- A container for storing club id as well as the club name.
+    │
     ├── providers
+    │   │── hypothesis_container  <-Static methods which perform the hypothesis testing.
-    │   ├── plots_provider        <- Static methods which perform the plotting functionality
+    │   ├── plots_provider        <- Static methods which perform the plotting functionality.
-    │   └── sports_scraper        <- Static methods which perform the scraping functionality
+    │   └── sports_scraper        <- Static methods which perform the scraping functionality.
+    │
+    ├── cached_clubs.csv          <- Storing cached clubs from a previous state.
+    │
+    ├── cached_matches.csv        <- Storing cached matches from a previous state.
+    │
+    ├── cached_players.csv        <- Storing cached players from a previous state.
     │
     └── main                      <- Acts as a sandbox for methods invocation